-Such parameters $\zeps_j$, $\theta_j$, $I_j$, and $h_j$ in (v)-(vi) and (viii)-(ix) will also be defined for $j=0$.
-Those four parameters for $j=0$ will provide a convenient ``springboard'' to start the recursion (but they will not otherwise play a significant role later on in the construction itself for Theorem \ref{thm5.5}).
+Such parameters $B_j$, $\zeps_j$, $\theta_j$, $I_j$, and $h_j$ in (i) and (vi)-(vii) and (ix)-(x) will also be defined for $j=0$.
+Those five parameters for $j=0$ will provide a convenient ``springboard'' to start the recursion (but they will not otherwise play a significant role later on in the construction itself for Theorem \ref{thm5.5}).

 In superscripts, the number $t_j$ will be denoted $t(j)$ for typographical convenience.